Timiodon/TFWR-Translations/EN/docs/unlocks/dinosaurs.md

 You only have one dinosaur hat, so only one drone can wear it.

 <spoiler=show hint 1>If you keep moving along the same path that covers the whole field, you can easily get a snake that covers the whole field every time.
 It's not very efficient, but it works.
 Fully traversing a very large farm can take a long time and you might not actually need that many bones.
-Feel free to use `set_farm_size()` to change the size of the farm to something more convenient.</spoiler>
+Feel free to use `set_world_size()` to change the size of the farm to something more convenient.</spoiler>